 In a basic model of Ouroboros time is divided into discrete units called slots.
 However, there are no details on how to obtain current time securely and with enough precision.

 In cardano-sl current time is obtained by querying a predefined set of NTP servers.
-Specifically, each node periodically queries NTP servers and calculates mean of results.
-Node stores last margin (difference between local time and global time) and last obtained global time.
-Node also stores last slot to ensure that slots are monotonic.
+Specifically, each node periodically queries NTP servers and calculates mean value of results.
+A node stores last margin (i.e. difference between local time and global time) and last obtained global time.
+A node also stores last slot to ensure that slots are monotonic.

 Coin Tossing and Verifiable Secret Sharing